richard-unterberg/leaflet-nextjs-ts-starter/README.md

 - my location
 - modified zoom in / zoom out (replace icons)
 - global styling for map ui components
-- collect useful set / get functionalities from leaflet and collect them in a hook for better dx
 - fix error when setting new coordinates in hot reload "Map container is already initialized."
 - create breakpoint hook synced with tailwind breakpoint which is usable in js